vinta/awesome-python/README.md

 * [IPython](https://github.com/ipython/ipython) - A rich toolkit to help you make the most out of using Python interactively.
 * [bpython](http://bpython-interpreter.org) – A fancy interface to the Python interpreter.
-* [python-prompt-toolkit](https://github.com/jonathanslenders/python-prompt-toolkit) - A Library for building powerful interactive command lines.
-* [ptpython](https://github.com/jonathanslenders/ptpython) - advanced Python REPL built on top of the prompt_toolkit library
+* [ptpython](https://github.com/jonathanslenders/ptpython) - Advanced Python REPL built on top of the [python-prompt-toolkit](https://github.com/jonathanslenders/python-prompt-toolkit).

 ## Files